amitmse/in_Python_/Logistic Regression/README.md

 	6. X variables and residuals are uncorrelated

 	7. No perfect multicollinearity :
+		Issue: Issue: Regression coefficient variance will increase
 		Test: VIF

 	8. Number of observations must be greater than number of Xs

 http://r-statistics.co/Assumptions-of-Linear-Regression.html

+	Linear model should have residuals mean zero, have a constant variance, and not correlated with themselves or other variables.
+If these assumptions hold true, the OLS procedure creates the best possible estimates.

 ---------------------------------------------------------------------------------------------------------------------------------------